List of Laverda Motorcycles

 This is a list of motorcycles manufactured by Italian manufacturer Laverda.

 1950-1987

 During this period Laverda was under the control of the Laverda family.

 American Eagle models

 From 1968 to 1970 Laverdas were imported to the US by John McCormack under the American Eagle brand.

 1987-1990

 Laverda was run as a government backed worker's cooperative.
 The company name was changed to Nuova Moto Laverda in 1989.

 1990-1993

 Laverda was taken in 1990 over by Gruppo Zanini, who formed a partnership with the Japanese Shinken corporation.
 Zanini were in financial trouble by 1983 and the Italian government intervened.

 1993-2000

-Laverda was taken over by a group of investors headed by Francesco Tognon and the company was renemed I.Mo.La.
+Laverda was taken over by a group of investors headed by Francesco Tognon and the company was renamed I.Mo.La.
 SpA (International Moto Laverda).
-Production was move from Breganze to Zanè, 6 miles to the west.
+Production was moved from Breganze to Zanè, 6 miles to the west.

 2000-2004

 Aprilia purchased Laverda in 2000.
 Whilst there was some production of Laverda motorcycles, the brand was mainly used on brought in scoters and quads.
 Aprilia was purchased in 2004 by Piaggio who dropped the brand.